Rairden/tmcprojects/mooc-2013-OOProgrammingWithJava-PART2/week10-week10_30.Container/readme.md

 #### Exercise 30.6: Product Container Recorder, Phase 1

 Implement the class `ProductContainerRecorder` which inherits `ProductContainer`.
 In addition to the old methods, the new version provides services for the container history.
-The hisotry is handled with a  `ContainerHistory` object.
+The history is handled with a  `ContainerHistory` object.

 The public constructor and methods: